The NEED-TO-KNOWS of Backyard Solar Panels: 5 FAQs

 When acquiring residential solar, people often think of standard rooftop mounts.
-However, homeowners can also have solar panels installed in their backyards with ground-mounted solar panels.
+However, homeowners don’t necessarily have to put solar on their homes.
+They can install solar panels in their backyards with ground-mounted systems.

-Those thinking about putting solar in their backyard should take a look at some of these common questions first.
-Below we have collected five backyard solar panel questions that interested homeowners should know.
+Those thinking about putting solar in their backyards should know the answer to these common questions first.
+Below we have collected five backyard solar panel questions that interested homeowners should consider.

-1. How are Backyard Solar Panels Different Than Rooftop?
+1. How Do Backyard Solar Panels Differ From Rooftop Solar?

-Often backyard systems require more labor because the solar panels need securing to the ground instead of the roof.
-The solar panels also aren’t as close to the home, which requires more wiring.
+Often backyard solar arrays require more labor because the solar panels need securing to the ground instead of the roof.
+The solar array also isn’t as close to the home, which requires more wiring.

 Using Pole Mounts and Ground Mounts in Backyard Solar